raspberrypilearning/fl-programming-robotics/week-3/fl-progrobot-w3-step04.md

 The line sensor also has an array of pins, some of which you will have to connect to the Raspberry Pi you are using:

-+ `VCC` needs to be connected to a voltage in between 3.3 and 5V, in order to power the device
++ `VCC` needs to be connected to a voltage in between 3.3 and 5V, to power the device
 + `GND` is the ground pin that is required to complete the circuit
-+ `AO` is the analogue output (will not work with a Pi)
++ `AO` is the analogue output (this will not work with the Raspberry Pi)
-+ `DO` is the digital output pin (this will work with the Pi)
++ `DO` is the digital output pin (this will work with the Raspberry Pi)

-The VCC pin here can take a range of voltages so potential dividers are not necessary.
-It is also worth noting that the `AO` pin does not feature on all line sensors, only some.
+The VCC pin here can take a range of voltages, so potential dividers are not necessary.
+It is also worth noting that the `AO` pin does not feature on all line sensors.

 ### Two sensors are better than one

-You can create a line following robot with only one sensor, as this is enough to detect a line underneath the robot.
-If the robot strays from the line, it is very difficult to work out which way to turn to find the line again.
+You can create a line-following robot with only one sensor, as this is enough to detect a line underneath the robot.
+If the robot strays from the line, though, it is very difficult to work out which way it needs to turn to find the line again.

-To solve this problem, you can use more than 1 sensor.
-If you add a second sensor, and spread them out so they are evenly spaced either side of the caster wheel, the information from both sensors will allow your robot to find the line again.
+To solve this problem, you can use more than one sensor.
+If you add a second sensor, and spread the sensors out evenly on either side of the caster wheel, the information gathered from the sensors will allow your robot to find the line again.

-If the line is in the centre of the robot then both sensors will return a 0 from their digital pins, as they are both over the white background.
+If the line is in the centre of the robot, both sensors will return a 0 from their digital pins, as they are both over the white background.

 ![](images/3_4_Two_Sensors_Still.png)

-However, if the robot moves to the right then the left sensor will eventually cross onto the line - changing its output to a 1.
-When this happens the robot should correct its course and turn left.
-Once the sensor returns to a 0 value, we know the line is back in the middle of the robot.
+However, if the robot moves to the right, the left sensor will eventually cross onto the line, changing its output to a 1.
+When this happens, the robot should correct its course and turn left.
+Once the sensor returns to a 0 value, we know that the line is back in the middle of the robot.

-The same applies when the robot turns too far left, the right sensor will move over the line and change its reading.
-The robot should then turn right to correct.
+The same applies when the robot turns too far left; the right sensor will move over the line and change its reading.
+The robot should then turn right to the right to correct itself.

 ![Top down animation a robot buggy following a black line.
 The buggy moves forwards and turns right if the right sensor detects the line, and turns left if the left sensor detects the line.](https://rpf-futurelearn.s3-eu-west-1.amazonaws.com/Robotics+-+Robot+Buggy/Animation/3_4-line-following-buggy-animation.gif)